-At the most basic level, processing in Digital WarRoom is as simple as dragging and dropping your collection onto the tool.
 To follow best practices in processing, first you must understand that although processing is the first wizard in the Digital WarRoom software, your electronic discovery workflow actually begins outside the tool with proper identification, preservation, and collection of documents.

-Tip: The first step is to consider the big picture – otherwise you will get stuck in the weeds quickly.
+Consider the big picture – otherwise you will get stuck in the weeds quickly.
 The more you get caught up on unimportant details, the more time, money and effort you lose, making you susceptible to being distracted by the adverse party.

 This tip is a brief reminder to carefully consider all possible collection sources.
 Our more detailed checklist manifesto – coming soon, will cover the details of how to correctly interview and define that data canonical of your client.